Noji-Guardian-Protocol/Machine-Learning-Data-Gathering/RealTimeData-Teammate/README.md

 # Emeka's Real-Time Data Collection

-This directory contains real-time data collected from Emeka's Virtual Machine using the Noji Guardian Protocol Agent.
+This directory contains real-time data collected from All Teammate Machine using the Noji Guardian Protocol Agent.

 ## Overview

-The data collected here represents system metrics, performance indicators, and behavioral patterns observed during the operation of the Noji Agent on Emeka's VM environment.
+The data collected here represents system metrics, performance indicators, and behavioral patterns observed during the operation of the Noji Agent on the Teammate PC environment.

 ## Data Structure

+The following features can be found in the CSV file:

 - System metrics
 - Resource utilization